 Balconies come in a lot of shapes and sizes.
 Size has a big impact on what you can do.
 If there is enough space, you can place whatever equipment you want.
 There will be some issues I’ll go into below.

 What an effective home gym setup is doesn’t really change whether it’s in a garage or on a balcony.
 There are different setups that can work for different fitness goals.
-Different people have different fitness goals.
-For different goals, you will require a different home gym although there is a lot of overlap in the equipment you can use.
-The same equipment can be used for different goals if you make changes in your workout.
+For different goals, you will require different equipment although there is a lot of overlap in the equipment you can use.

 While the best setup for your goal won’t really change, the limitations of the space you’re going to build your home gym in will change which equipment is possible and/or practical.